By Apollo 24|7, Published on- 12 November 2022 & Updated on -

 The other type is a fasting blood sugar test, where an individual must fast for at least 8-10 hours before the sample collection.
 Fasting blood sugar levels lower than 100mg/dL is the normal standard.
 If the sugar level falls between 100 and 125mg/dL, one can be considered prediabetic.
 A level of more than 126mg/dL on two different tests confirms diabetes.

 There is also an oral test for glucose tolerance for testing diabetes.
 It measures the body’s response to glucose and is a more effective method of diagnosing type 2 diabetes.
 The test is also used for screening gestational diabetes during pregnancy.
-In simple terms, the test helps the endocrinologist understand how the body breaks down the glucose after a meal.
-For testing for type 2 diabetes, one is required to drink 237ml or eight ounces of a syrupy glucose solution.
+The test helps the endocrinologist understand how the body breaks down glucose after a meal.
+For testing for type 2 diabetes, one must drink 237ml or eight ounces of a syrupy glucose solution.
 The blood sugar level will then be measured after two hours.

 1. Glycated Haemoglobin (HbA1C) Test